layoutBox/PinLayout/README.md

 *  `VerticalAlignment.center`: The view's vCenter edge will be aligned with the average vCenter of all  relative views.
 *  `VerticalAlignment.bottom`: The view's bottom edge will be aligned to the bottom most relative view.

-:pushpin: **Multiple relative views**: If for example a call to `below(of:, aligned:) specify multiple relative views, the view will be layouted below *ALL* these views.
+:pushpin: **Multiple relative views**: If for example a call to `below(of: [...], aligned:) specify multiple relative views, the view will be layouted below *ALL* these views.
 The alignment will be applied using all relative view

 :pushpin: These methods **set the position of a view's anchor**: topLeft, topCenter, topRight, leftCenter, ....
 For example `below(of ..., aligned: .right)` set the view's topRight anchor, `right(of ..., aligned: .center) set the view's centerLeft anchor, ...